 As much as I enjoy Turkish food, it’s always been a hit and miss.
 There are the notorious overcooked mixed grills, but Turkish food is definitely more than that.
 The Mantl stood out to me when I saw them over social media with their modern and contemporary take on Turkish cuisine and we decided to give it a go.

 Stepping into the restaurant, the interior is very modern, sleek, and bright.
 It’s not too busy when we arrived for lunch on a Saturday.
-We got seated comfortably at a booth table.
-It was fairly spacious and comfortable.
+We got seated comfortably at a booth table which was comfortable and spacious.

 Chicken Wings (£8)

 Next up was the Chicken Wings.
 They were glazed with date molasses and topped with sesame, featuring lip-smacking sweet and smoky flavours.
-I really enjoyed it and its contemporary concept and flavours, and it’s definitely something a little different to your typical Turkish meal.
-Though for the price given, I thought the wings were rather small in size.
+I enjoyed both its contemporary concept and flavours, and it’s definitely something a little different to your typical Turkish meal.
+Though for the price given, I thought the wings were rather small and stingy in size.

 Pistachio Lamb Chops (£26)